mkner/new-pkg/README.rst

 **new-pkgsetup**

 |
-| Template for using setuptools
+| Template for building python
-| to build packages and RTD documentation
+| packages and RTD documentation
+|
+| Build uses setuptools and setup.cfg